hashicorp/terraform-provider-google-beta/website/docs/r/compute_region_instance_group_manager.html.markdown

     exactly one version must not specify a target size.
 It means that versions with a target size will respect the setting, and the one without target size will be applied to all remaining Instances (top level target_size - each version target_size).
-    This property is in beta, and should be used with the terraform-provider-google-beta provider.
-    See [Provider Versions](https://terraform.io/docs/providers/google/provider_versions.html) for more details on beta fields.

 * `name` - (Required) The name of the instance group manager.
 Must be 1-63 characters long and comply with